AlessandroLiscio/AlessandroLiscio/README.md

 ### Hi there 👋

-I'm an Artificial Intelligence Master Graduate.
-I grew up fighting dragons in a [small village](https://www.wikiwand.com/en/Montecarotto) in Italy using handcrafted wooden weapons and ancient magic spells.
+I'm an Artificial Intelligence Master Graduate who grew up fighting dragons in a [small village](https://www.wikiwand.com/en/Montecarotto) in Italy using handcrafted wooden weapons and ancient magic spells.
 Yes, I know.
 I am a tough guy.

 Now I am mastering the art of technology: